 I’m not saying you need to immediately go hang a rainbow flag on your home or office (although if you want to, there are certainly plenty of options).
 Find a way that feels comfortable and authentic for you to express that you are a safe and trustworthy person.

 Whether you’re donating time or money (or both) it’s undeniable that donations and volunteer work can go a long way in supporting marginalized communities.
 If you have a little extra to spare and have the opportunity to donate money this month, consider some of these organizations, including:

 As for volunteering, you can spend your time in plenty of different ways.
 Connect with an organization like The Trevor Project, a nonprofit that works specifically to prevent suicide among LGBTQ+ kids and teens.
 You can also look for community organizations that are working at a more local level to fight for equality and representation – here in North Carolina, where Lulu is based, that might be EqualityNC.

-Now is also a great time to reach out to your city, regional, and even state elected officials to express your concern over policies like the Don’t Say Gay bill (which is not just limited to Florida) or the potential overturning of Roe v.
-Wade (which is not just limited to abortion access).
+Now is also a great time to reach out to your city, regional, and even state elected officials.
 Remember that allyship is inclusive – supporting marginalized communities doesn’t mean just supporting one community, but equality for all of them.

 Want to start your support by shopping LGBTQ+ books by Lulu Authors?
-We’ve shared a few of our favorite inclusive reads from the Lulu Bookstore, check them out here:
+We’re featuring a few of our favorite inclusive reads on the Lulu Bookstore, check them out here: